bigmrstorm/ollama-discord-chatbot/README.md

 This Python Discord bot integrates with Ollama to provide conversational capabilities.
 Below are instructions on how to set it up and use it.

+(NOTE)
+To run the bot, you can also simply open the ollama_disc.py file using [Visual Studio Code](https://code.visualstudio.com/) simply click on the 'Run Python file' button

 Setup Instructions
 1. Clone the Repository: